-Deposition gauges are basically buckets elevated on a stand to about 1.6 m.
+Deposition gauges are a modified bucket elevated on a stand to about 1.6 m.
 The buckets contain deionised water to ensure that any dust that settles out of the air is not re-suspended by wind.
 A copper sulphate solution at a concentration of 5 g/L acts as a preservative to prevent growth of algae and bacteria.

-Deposition gauges were deployed at five sampling sites on six occasions around the Whareroa site for periods of approximately three weeks, between July and December 2013.
+Deposition gauges were deployed at five sampling sites on six occasions around the Whareroa site for periods of approximately three weeks, between July and December 2014.
 The contents of the gauges were analysed for COD.
 The COD results are compared with the theoretical COD value for dry milk powder and a "total deposited milk powder" (TDMP) value is calculated.

-The locations of the five air deposition monitoring sites are provided in Figure 13.
+The locations of the five air deposition monitoring sites are provided in Figure 14.

-Figure 13 Location of air deposition sites
+Figure 14 Location of air deposition sites

-TDMP values for each monitoring site are presented in Table 12.
-The 2013-2014 results for the three sites nearest the powder plants are shown in Figure 14.
+TDMP values for each monitoring site are presented in Table 14.
+The 2014-2015 results for the three sites nearest the powder plants are shown in Figure 15.